-The 2030 Environmental Footprint goals are as follows:
+The 2030 environmental footprint goals are as follows:

-- Reduce absolute Scope 1 and 2 greenhouse gas emissions by 30% by 2030 - Increase electricity from renewable sources to 50% of total electricity usage by 2030 - Increase operational energy efficiency by 20% by 2030 - Reduce waste disposal intensity by 25% by 2030
+- Reduce absolute Scope 1 and 2 GHG emissions by 30% by 2030 - Increase electricity from renewable sources to 50% of total electricity usage by 2030 - Increase operational energy efficiency by 20% by 2030 - Reduce waste disposal intensity by 25% by 2030

 We have a robust LCA program, with many of our LCAs peer-reviewed and published as EPDs.
-The data from our LCAs and EPDs estimate that the raw materials in our paints and coating products account for a majority of our total "cradle to grave" carbon footprint and that raw materials are the largest driver of our Scope 3 emissions.
+The data from our LCAs and EPDs estimate that the raw materials in our paints and coating products account for a majority of our total "cradle to grave" carbon footprint and that purchased raw materials are the largest driver of our Scope 3 emissions.

-Other efforts to manage and mitigate our climate-related risks include our Scope 1 and Scope 2 GHG emissions reduction goals and our Sustainability by Design program.
+Other efforts to manage and mitigate our climate-related risks include our Scope 1 and Scope 2 GHG emissions reduction goals, and our Sustainability by Design program.

 We are also actively working with several key suppliers and customers on carbon footprint reduction initiatives.
-Periodically, we bring in key suppliers for sustainability discussions with senior leaders in the Company.
-These meetings often include presentations on technical solutions to reduce product carbon footprints.
-This has been taking place since 2018 and provides an opportunity for key suppliers to discuss product formulation improvements with leadership in R&D and product development.
+We periodically bring in key suppliers for sustainability discussions with senior leaders in the Company.
+These meetings often include presentations on technical solutions to reduce product carbon footprints and provide an opportunity for key suppliers to discuss product formulation improvements with leadership in R&D and product development.
 It is also an opportunity for us to share our related sustainability expectations and goals.

-How We Integrate Climate-related Risks into the Organization's Overall Risk Management
+How We Integrate Climate-Related Risks Into the Organization's Overall Risk Management

-In the Governance section of this report, we describe the Company's ESG governance structure, enterprise risk management (ERM) program, and management, board and board committee oversight of the Company's risk exposures, including relating to the environment, the impacts of climate change and certain other ESG and sustainability risks.
+In the Governance section of this report, we describe the Company's sustainability governance structure; ERM program; and management, board and board committee oversight of the Company's risk exposures, including relating to the environment, the impacts of climate change and certain other sustainability risks.
 The Company's ERM program includes the processes used to identify, assess and manage our most significant enterprise risks and uncertainties that could materially impact the long-term health of the Company or prevent the achievement of strategic objectives.
 The ERM program facilitates the incorporation of risk assessment and evaluation into the strategic planning process and engagement with senior management and other senior leaders in the functional areas and business units specific to the risks to develop and support risk management and mitigation actions, strategies and processes.

 Throughout this report, we describe the Company's climate-related risk exposures and other uncertainties and factors that could materially and adversely affect our business, results of operations, cash flow, liquidity or financial condition.
-For additional climate-related risk information, see the risk factor discussions related to climate change in our 2022 Annual Report.
+For additional climate-related risk information beyond what is included in this document, see the risk factor discussions related to climate change in Item 1A within our Annual Report on Form 10-K for the fiscal year ended December 31, 2023.